Rita Moreno: 1945–1959: Theater debut and early films

-1960s
+1960–1969: Breakout with West Side Story

 In 1961, Moreno landed the role of Anita in Robert Wise and Jerome Robbins' film adaptation of Leonard Bernstein's and Stephen Sondheim's groundbreaking Broadway musical West Side Story, which had been played by Chita Rivera on Broadway.
+Moreno earned acclaim for her performance.
+Bosley Crowther of The New York Times described Moreno's performance full of "spitfire".
+Variety wrote, "Moreno...presents a fiery characterization and also scores hugely".
+The film went on to win ten Academy Awards including for Best Picture.
 Moreno won the Academy Award for Best Supporting Actress for that role.

 After winning the Oscar, Moreno thought she would be able to continue to perform less stereotypical film roles, but was disappointed: